nazar-pc/webtorrent-dht/readme.md

 * `extensions` - Array of strings with extensions supported by current node
 * `simple_peer_opts` - Object as in [simple-peer constructor](https://github.com/feross/simple-peer#peer--new-simplepeeropts), used by `webrtc-socket`
 * `simple_peer_constructor` - Custom implementation of `simple-peer`, in case it is necessary
-* `ws_address` - Object with keys `address` and `port` that corresponds to running WebSocket server (specify this in case when publicly accessible address/port are different from those where WebSocket server is listening on), used by `webrtc-socket`
+* `http_address` - Object with keys `address` and `port` that corresponds to running HTTP server (specify this in case when publicly accessible address/port are different from those where HTTP server is listening on), used by `webrtc-socket`

 There are simple demos in `demo` directory, you can run them in browser and on the server and then use `dht` key on `window` or `global` for DHT queries.